stevekramercellist/cellist/gallery.md

    description="Chamber music derives partly from an old German tradition.
 I am passionately continuing this tradition in the United States." %}

   {% include gimage.html url="/images/photos/nycgroupmuse.JPG"
-description="After recital in artistic collaboration with composer, Michael Shingo Crawford." %}
+description="After recital in artistic collaboration with composer, Michael Shingo Crawford, in New York City." %}

 {% include gimage.html url="/images/photos/picture-2.jpg"
    description="A performance that floored the audience." %}